Article

 Strengths:

-• Long‑context awareness of entire repos
+• Long-context awareness of entire repositories — not just the file you're in

-• Handles complex multi‑file changes
+• Handles complex multi-file changes and architectural refactoring

-• Reduces onboarding time for new developers
+• Reduces onboarding time for new developers through codebase explanation

 Weaknesses:

-• Token consumption can be high
+• Token consumption can be high for large codebases and long sessions

 Strengths: